defeo/class-cost/technical-annex.md

 2. Develop the field of isogeny-based cryptography both by improving the understanding of the existing protocols and by developing new protocols.

 3. Facilitate access to foundational knowledge in isogeny-based cryptography, both for Early Career Investigators and newcomers to the field.
-This will include mathematical background, algorithms, and protocol design, and will be achieved for example through open-source articles, books, and databases.
+This will include mathematical background, algorithms, and protocol design, and will be achieved for example through open access articles, books, and databases.

 4. Provide input to international standardization bodies such as NIST and ETSI.
-For example, by writing 'Requests for Comment' (RFCs), technical reports, and filing comments for the NIST post-quantum competition.
+For example, by writing 'Requests for Comment' (RFCs), technical reports, and filing public comments for the NIST post-quantum competition.

 5. Disseminate the work achieved through COST collaborations by presenting at high-profile international cryptography conferences.